keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-“Yes, she was recently admitted to MUSC, and—“
+“Yes, she was recently admitted to MUSC, and—"
 </p>

 <p>